JosieHong/3dmolms-tutorial/docs/source/molnetpack.rst

-PyPI Package Installation and Usage
+PyPI package installation and usage
 ====================================

 Using 3DMolMS through ``molnetpack`` requires minimal coding and is easy to use, but it does not support model training.
 If you want to train your own model, please refer to the :doc:`./sourcecode` page.